fluffybunnies/ace/README.md

 - Use as a simple alert dialog
 - Or extend with versatile classes and bindings
 ```
-amint.pop('An email has been sent with a link to reset your password.');
+ace.pop('An email has been sent with a link to reset your password.');

 // or...